My Vote Goes to Healey

 Maura Healey, Massachusetts Attorney General, held a Town Hall last night in Lowell.
 She is yet another super impressive representative of our state.
 Massachusetts has an embarrassment of riches.
 I wish other states were so fortunate.

-She opened up with the same message that Warren, Markey, and Tsongas did.
-The engagement, the protests, and the speaking out in numbers that she has never seen before is incredible.
+She opened up with the same message that Warren, Markey, and Tsongas did: the engagement, the protests, and the speaking out in numbers is incredible and is something she has never seen before to this extent.
 This is a movement, not just a moment, and we should recognize the role of our voices.

 Those voices have been successful in stopping

 - the attempt of the Republicans to replace the ethics rules,